 Definitely one of the best hill stations in the state of Assam, Haflong is filled with hillocks and streams that are crystal clear and majestic to look at.

 Haflong Lake is also a prime destination for tourists, where you can enjoy scenic views or simply go boating.
 Other places to visit in Haflong include Panimur Waterfall, Presbyterian Church, temples and more.

 Shillong is a mesmerizing town located in the North East of India.
-It is also known for its cultural events, music festivals, scenic views, waterfalls and much more.
+It is also known for its cultural events, music festivals, scenic views, waterfalls, and much more.
 Boating at Wards Lake is one of the best experiences you can have in Shillong.
-Apart from that, you can also visit touristy spots such as Shillong Peak, David Scott Trail, Cherrapunji and Lumpongdeng Island.
-These
+Apart from that, you can also visit touristy spots such as Shillong Peak, David Scott Trail, Cherrapunji, and Lumpongdeng Island.

 The Mon district of Nagaland is known for its tribal ornaments, unique eateries, exotic landmarks, festivals and cozy cottages.
 Longwa Village, however, is the star attraction of Mon, as it has skull exhibits you will not find elsewhere.
 Apart from that, Mon also has lovely destinations to visit such as Shangnyu, Chui and Naginimora.

 The smallest district in Arunachal Pradesh, Tawang is a gorgeous place that looks nothing less than paradise.
 This exotic land is just 2,700 meters long and has several mesmerizing locations such as Pakang Teng Tso lake, Bap Teng Kang waterfalls, Shonga Tser lake and Jaswant Indo-China border that is just 40 kms away from Tawang.
 The place also has high-altitude mountain passes that are known across the world.